U.S. natgas futures rise to one-week high on surging global prices

 That U.S. price gain came despite forecasts for milder weather and lower demand over the next two weeks than previously expected, a decline in exports and a slow but steady increase in output this month.

-On their last day as the front-month, gas futures NGc1 for June delivery rose 3.7 cents, or 1.3%, to $2.950 per million British thermal units (mmBtu) at 8:55 a.m.
-EDT (1255 GMT), putting the contract on track for its highest close since May 19.
+On their last day as the front-month, gas futures NGc1 for June delivery rose 7.1 cents, or 2.4%, to settle at $2.984 per million British thermal units (mmBtu), their highest close since May 18.

 Data provider Refinitiv said gas output in the Lower 48 U.S. states averaged 90.9 billion cubic feet per day (bcfd) so far in May, up from 90.6 bcfd in April.
 That, however, is still well below November 2019's monthly record of 95.4 bcfd.